Making Justice

 While teen participants are focused on creating a FINAL PRODUCT, workshop leaders are more concerned with relationship building, basic skill development and connection to the community.
 Learn more about our approach with the Making Justice Facilitators Guide.

 Making Justice partners include community advisors who review program design and suggest resources; guest facilitators who help design and lead program sessions; juvenile justice agencies that review program design and supervise program participants; media art consultants who provide design and technical support; secondary-school educators who facilitate curriculum development; and UW programs that support faculty and student engagement.
-Learn more about the making of this operation and how the program was developed through this behind the scenes deep dive with core community partners.
+Learn more about the making of this operation and how the program was developed through this behind-the-scenes deep dive with core community partners.

 *Making Justice is currently funded by Scooter Software, Epic Software, Madison Arts Commission, Dane Arts, and the Madison Public Library Foundation.